slatedocs/slate/source/includes/_endpoint-public.md

 #### Preview

 The preview endpoint is used to preemptively initiate rendering a given crunchbox configuration to a raster image.
-This image will be requested by social network platform crawlers as part of constructing a post share preview.
-The preview-rendering process can be time-consuming, therefore it is preferable to initiate it as soon as is reasonable before a request for the image data.
+This image will be requested by social network platform crawlers during construction of the post share preview.
+The preview-rendering process can be time-consuming.
+Therefore, it is preferable to initiate it as soon as is reasonable before a request for the image data.

 This endpoint returns no data.